-Torbert Street Social is Wilmington's First Speakeasy-Style Bar and Restaurant
+Torbert Street Social is Wilmington's Newest Speakeasy-Style Bar and Restaurant

-The new venture by Big Fish Restaurant Group offers innovative cocktails, small plates and outdoor dining.
+The bar and restaurant by Big Fish Restaurant Group offers innovative cocktails, small plates and outdoor dining

 Big Fish Restaurant Group's newest venture is Torbert Street Social in Wilmington./Photo by Meg Ryan